-Where de-escalation is unsuccessful, it may be necessary to restrain a child.
-Restraining should only be carried out by trained staff and as a last resort.
+Where de-escalation is unsuccessful, physical intervention by members of staff may be necessary.
+Physical intervention should only be carried out by trained staff and as a last resort.
 After each incident of restraining, staff involved should inform the Headteacher or Deputy Headteacher that they have restrained a child and a detailed record of the incident should be completed on My Concern.
 It may be necessary to review the child's Behaviour Management Plan at this point.